massimo-marino/workers-daisy-chain/README.md

-#Daisy Chain of Workers
+# Daisy Chain of Workers

 **Files:** *workersDaisyChain.go, workersDaisyChain_test.go*

-A set of goroutines (workers) is created in a daisy chain, so that every worker W~i~ has an input channel form worker W~i - 1~ and an output channel to worker W~i + 1~.
+A set of goroutines (workers) is created in a daisy chain, so that every worker W~i~ has an input channel form worker W~i-1~ and an output channel to worker W~i+1~.

 The caller that triggers the chain of workers must call `StartDaisyChainOfWorkers()`